Freight Shipping from Kansas City to Savannah

 How much does it cost to ship freight from Kansas City to Savannah?

-Full truckload (FTL) rates from Kansas City, KS to Savannah, GA currently range from $2,518-$3,103 for a standard dry van load over the 1,171-mile route.
+Full truckload (FTL) rates from Kansas City, KS to Savannah, GA currently range $2,518-$3,103 (roughly $2.18-$2.68 per mile over 1,171 miles).
 LTL shipments typically cost $844-$1,395 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kansas City to Savannah?